n1stre/rececss/README.md

 $ npx rececss
 ```

-The following CSS will be generated at `./path/to/css/rececss.css`:
+The generated CSS assets will be placed at `./path/to/css/rececss.css` and contain the following rulesets:

 ```css
 .w_full { width: 100%; } .miw_full { min-width: 100%; } .maw_full { max-width: 100%; }